Willem-Jacobs/city-explorer/README.md

 **Finish time:** 1:30pm

 **Actual time needed to complete:** 30 mins.
 This was done as I was working on the data retrieval part of the assignment from the API.

+### Feature Lab-07 Trellow cards 2 & 3

+**Name of feature:** Back-End Weather fetching

+**Estimate of time needed to complete:** 3 hours

+**Start time:** 2:00pm

+**Finish time:** 8:30pm

+**Actual time needed to complete:** 6:30 hours.
+I did take about 2 hours break time totdal reduciing the code time to 4:30 hours.
+Still need to get some more items done but submitting for now and will work on the rest in the AM before lab is graded.